 If you’re still struggling to achieve a secure fit, contact the manufacturer to troubleshoot your issues and to find out whether there are any attachments or parts that may help accommodate the seat in your car.

-If the seat is still not sitting securely, return the booster and start browsing for another.
+If the seat still is not sitting securely, return the booster and start browsing for another.

 Is it an issue if my booster car seat is loose?